konflux-ci/architecture/ADR/0009-pipeline-service-via-operator.md

 Furthermore, as the service will be accessed through CodeReadyToolchain (CRT), the following changes are also specific to RHTAP:
 - Deploying a proxy (known as `SprayProxy`) on the CRT host cluster that redirects incoming PaC requests to the member clusters.
-Requests are redirected only if:
-  - the payload is validated using the webhook secret;
-  - the payload size is under 25MB.
+More on SprayProxy [here](0031-sprayproxy.md).
 - Providing a plugin to the CRT Proxy so Tekton Results requests are redirected to the appropriate member cluster.